-The complete Objective Caml distribution can be accessed via the Web site http://caml.inria.fr/, or directly via anonymous FTP at ftp://ftp.inria.fr/lang/caml-light/.
-The Web site http://caml.inria.fr/ contains a lot of additional information on the Caml family of languages.
+The complete Objective Caml distribution can be accessed via the Web site http://caml.inria.fr/.
+This Web site contains a lot of additional information on Objective Caml.

 Part I An introduction to Objective Caml

 The core language

 This part of the manual is a tutorial introduction to the Objective Caml language.
 A good familiarity with programming in a conventional languages (say, Pascal or C) is assumed, but no prior exposure to functional languages is required.
 The present chapter introduces the core language.
 Chapter 3 deals with the object-oriented features, and chapter 2 with the module system.